 II.
 Models of Outsourcing and Terminology

 In the past, most work was call center-oriented.
-As companies have seen how successful teams can be here in the Philippines, the nature of the roles has changed.
-That more complex analytical tasks that are being done by remote teams.
+As companies have seen how successful teams can be here in the Philippines, the nature of the roles have changed.
+Those more complex and analytical tasks which are being done by remote teams.